-We ignore the circadian rhythms of teenager at our peril, says Magnus Bashaarat, head of Bedales School
+We ignore the circadian rhythms of teenagers at our peril, says Magnus Bashaarat, head of Bedales School

 Sleep, we hear from Macbeth, ‘knits up the ravell’d sleeve of care’.
 It is the ‘balm of hurt minds, great nature’s second course’ – and perhaps the boldest claim of all – sleep is ‘chief nourisher in life’s feast’.
 If, then, Macbeth is right, it falls to us to take the quality of our slumber, and that of our adolescent charges, very seriously indeed.

 Modern science unambiguously bears out this claim to the centrality of sleep in relation to well-being and cognitive performance.
 While this has been a self-evident truth of human experience for millennia, the evidence base has grown and been popularised with particular intensity in recent years.

 Matthew Walker’s book Why We Sleep was a best seller.
 Dan Pink’s When and Sarah-Jayne Blakemore’s Inventing Ourselves furthered public awareness of chronotype diversity, and in particular, highlighted the evidence that teenage sleep patterns shift dramatically during adolescence.